sarasuauxue/demo02/README.md

 #Software engineering

-An exercise for practicing with GitHub and IntelliJ
+An exercise for practicing with GitHub and IntelliJ.